Where does bonsai come from?

 1651-1663 after Christ

 The cultivation of trees and plants in pots experienced a strong upswing.
 The model at the time was the Shogun Tokugawa Iemitsu.
-Plants with strikingly mutated leaves and flowers that did not occur in nature were collected for this purpose.
-Many trees from this period look unnatural.
+Plants with strikingly mutated leaves and flowers that do not occur in nature were collected for this purpose.
+Many trees from this period appear unnatural.

 1603-1868 after Christ

 With the end of the Edo period, the shogunate began to topple.
 The Bunjin (translation: literati) founded organizations and held demonstrations from Osaka and Kyoto.
-They also turned against the art of bonsai and came up with a new style.
+They also turned against bonsai art and thus found a new style.
 In this style, native species (e.g. maple or pine) are used for the design.
-Styles such as Chokkan or Kengai were already coined in the literature of the time.
+Styles such as chokkan and kengai were already being coined in the literature of the time.
 This style was very popular with scholars in Osaka and in the imperial city of Kyoto.
-The period was one of isolation.
-Traveling to China was punishable by death.
+The policy at that time was one of isolation.
+The death penalty was ordered for travel to China.

 1868-1912 after Christ

 At the beginning of the Meiji period, Japan’s upper classes discovered a love of bonsai.
 The design ideal, the form of naturally grown trees, receded into the background.
-As bonsai were now exhibited in teahouses, the lower classes also found access to this art.
+As bonsais were now exhibited in teahouses, the lower classes also gained access to this art.
 Exhibitions were held again after the end of the war against Russia and China, and bonsai art regained its importance.
-The model was the beauty of nature; bonsai artworks were supposed to be more natural than nature.
-With the end of the Meiji period, the design ideal that is still known today emerged.
+The model was the beauty of nature, the bonsai artworks should be more natural than nature.
+The end of the Meiji period saw the emergence of the design ideal that is still familiar today.

 1900 after Christ

-It was not until the end of the 19th century that bonsai became a common pastime for ordinary people in Japan.
+It was not until the end of the 19th century that bonsai became a common leisure activity for ordinary people in Japan.
 Most bonsai in Japanese households were not purchased for aesthetic reasons, but were given as lucky charms on various occasions, for New Year, weddings or to wish someone a long life and prosperity.
-A bonsai trade did not develop in Japan until the end of the 18th century.
-In the 19th century, however, there were already specialized bonsai nurseries, at least for the species that were mainly in demand.
-Their products were not works of art, but standardized nursery stock.

 Bonsai in Europe and the world

-Bonsai was first introduced to Western countries by the Japanese at the World Exhibition in Paris in 1878 and in London in 1909.
-The spread of these exotic trees stalled at the time as no information was available about them.
-The English, familiar with exotic plants through their colonial period, showed more interest.
+The bonsai was first introduced to Western countries by the Japanese at the World Exhibition in Paris in 1878 and in London in 1909.
+At the time, the spread of these exotic trees was stalled because no information was available about them.
+The English, familiar with exotic plants from their colonial period, showed more interest.
 The first bonsai clubs in Europe were also founded in England.

 1940

 Another milestone, albeit a negative one, for the spread of bonsai was the Second World War.
 The temporary occupation of Japan by the Americans brought them into contact with bonsai.
-As a result, bonsai reached the USA and England where they quickly found their fans.
+This is how bonsais reached the USA and England, where they quickly found their fans.
 However, strict import regulations for goods forced the Americans to import the bonsai masters instead of bonsai.

 1970